 The Company does not have a policy regarding trust managers' attendance at Annual Meetings of Shareholders.
-All of the trust managers attended the 2009 Annual Meeting of Shareholders.
+All of the current trust managers attended the 2012 Annual Meeting of Shareholders.
+Mr. Lance Rosemore, a trust manager as of the 2012 Annual Meeting, was not in attendance.